-2018 marks the 100th anniversary of the end of World War I, the “war to end war”.
+It’s been over a century since the end of World War I, the “war to end war”.
 This fall we invite you to incorporate White Peace Poppies as well as the traditional red poppy in your teaching this Remembrance Day.

 First introduced in Britain in 1933, the white poppy commemorates all victims of war, civilian and military, while challenging the beliefs, values and institutions that make war seem inevitable.